OOPSpam/blog/_posts/2025-02-26-5-common-spam-problems-in-zapier-how-to-fix-them.md

 Automation is supposed to make life easier.
 You set up a Zap, connect your apps, and let the workflows run in the background while you focus on more important things.

-But then—bam!—spam sneaks in, filling your CRM with fake leads, triggering unnecessary email alerts, and messing up your carefully designed automations.
+But then, bam!
+Spam sneaks in, filling your CRM with fake leads, triggering unnecessary email alerts, [increasing operational costs](https://www.oopspam.com/blog/how-to-reduce-zapier-costs-by-filtering-spam-from-your-contact-forms), and messing up your carefully designed automations.

 If you've been dealing with spam in [Zapier](https://zapier.com/), you're not alone.
 It’s a common problem, and the good news is, it’s fixable.

-In this guide, we’ll go over five common spam problems you might encounter in Zapier and show you exactly [how to stop them](https://community.zapier.com/show-tell-5/how-to-stop-spam-in-your-zap-with-oopspam-46293)—using OOPSpam and a few smart Zapier tricks.
+In this guide, we’ll go over five common spam problems you might encounter in Zapier and show you exactly [how to stop them, ](https://community.zapier.com/show-tell-5/how-to-stop-spam-in-your-zap-with-oopspam-46293)using OOPSpam and a few smart Zapier tricks.

 Let’s dive in.